querkmachine/beeps.website/src/accessibility.md

 These issues do not constitute a failure under WCAG 2.2 Level AA criteria, however may still represent a degraded experience or accessibility barrier to users.

 - The bottom border of the website header isn't visible in forced colours mode.
-- The now page uses system emoji as iconography.
-Not all devices are capable of rendering emoji or the full range of emoji.
-Additionally, these may create a confusing and overly verbose experience for screen reader users.

 ## Preparation of this accessibility statement